-Mummified Body Found: Prospective Home Buyer Finds Corpse In Garage; Rental Tenants Previously Told By Landlord To Avoid Entry
+Mummified Body Found: Prospective Home Buyer Finds Corpse In Garage, Rental Tenants Previously Told By Landlord To Avoid Entry

 Although genetic material tests uncovered facts like gender and a positive identity, officials were not able to declare a manner and cause of death.
 Police say the body was so badly decomposed that it was not possible to test a tissue sample large enough to offer more insight into how Farrenkopf died.

-[Featured image via Prath/Shutterstock]
+[Featured Image by Prath/Shutterstock]